 Allen Edwards is over-subscribed in the nursery, so we advise parents/carers to apply for a place soon after their child’s second birthday.
 Children are admitted in to the nursery after their 3rd birthday.

 We offer both part-time and full-time nursery places.
 The part-time places allow parents to access 15 hours of free early learning entitlement for their 3 and 4 year olds.
-Parents that would like more than 15 hours of early learning will only receive this if they are eligible for a funded full-time place under the Lambeth borough wide full-time nursery class place criteria.
+Parents that would like more than 15 hours of early learning can receive this if they are eligible for a funded full-time place under the New 2017 Government wide criteria or they can pay the "Top-Up" fee of £8 per child per hour.

 We offer up to 23 fully funded full-time nursery places.
 The session runs at the same time as the main school.